 The Zika Virus epidemic began in December 2014, when Brazil reported cases of an unknown infection.
-By May 2015, the mysterious illness was identified as Zika Virus and cases were recorded across Brazil primarily in the northeastern states of Pernambuco, Rio Grande do Norte, and Bahia.
+By May 2015, the mysterious illness was identified as Zika Virus and cases were recorded across the country, primarily in the northeastern states of Pernambuco, Rio Grande do Norte, and Bahia.

 Five months later, reports of babies being born with microcephaly were flagged in the northeastern region, followed by other areas of the country.
-For the first time, scientists began linking cases of microcephaly to Zika.
+Scientists began linking cases of microcephaly to Zika for the first time.
 As the virus continued to spread and cases of babies born with brain abnormalities increased, Brazil declared a national public health emergency.